kontena/kontena/docs/using-kontena/health-check.md

 * `initial_delay`: The time to wait until the first check is performed after a service instance is created.
 Allows some time for the application to start up.
 * `timeout`: How long Kontena will wait for a response.
 If no response is received within this timeframe the instance is considered unhealthy.

 **Note** When performing tcp mode check, Kontena will only try to open a tcp socket connection to the specified port.
-If connection is successful the instance is considered healthy.
+If the connection is successful the instance is considered healthy.

-## Loadbalancer
+## Kontena Load Balancer

-Configuring a custom healthcheck on a service also ensures that same health check is used by the loadbalancer, if the service is attached to one.
-When Kontena loadbalancer detects unhealthy instances, it will remove them from the routing.
-In practice this means, that unhealthy instances will not get any traffic through the loadbalancer until they report being healthy again.
+Configuring a custom healthcheck on a service also ensures that the same health check is used by the Kontena Load Balancer, if the service is attached to one.
+When Kontena Load Balancer detects unhealthy instances, it will remove them from the routing.
+In practice this means that unhealthy instances will not get any traffic through the Kontena Load Balancer until they report being healthy again.

 ## Using the health status

-Kontena collects the service health status and displays it in the service details as well in service / app listing using symbols.

-Kontena agent will do a restart of a container which health status is reported to be `unhealthy`.
-Master will trigger full service deployment if the healthiness of a service goes below a given threshold.
-The threshold is determined using the `min_health` deployment option (see [deploy](deploy.md)) using formula `1 - min_health`.
-So if you specify `0.8` as the min health during deployment, Kontena will re-deploy your service if its overall health goes under 20%.
+Kontena Platform is actively monitoring the health status of all Kontena Services.
+Kontena Agent will automatically restart any container that is identified as `unhealthy`.
+Kontena Master will automatically re-deploy any Kontena Service that has too many unhealthy containers.
+This behaviour can be managed and configured by adjusting `min_health` deployment option (see [deploy](deploy.md)).

+The `min_health` deployment option is used to set the threshold for triggering Kontena Service re-deployment.
+If you specify `0.8` as the `min_health` option during deployment, Kontena Master will re-deploy your Kontena Service if the number of `unhealthy` containers for that Kontena Service exceeds 80%.

+You can inspect the current health status for your Kontena Services using the Kontena CLI tool.